terrimporter/ErdozainEtAl2018/README.md

 # README

-This repository contains the dataflow and scripts I used to process the CO1 metabarcode reads in the paper Erdozain et al., 2018 (in prep).
+This repository contains the dataflow and scripts I used to process the CO1 metabarcode reads in the paper Erdozain et al., 2019.

+## Citation

+Erdozain, M., Thompson, D.G., Porter, T.M., Kidd, K., Kreutzweiser, D.P., Sibley, P.K., Swystun, T., Chartrand, D., Hajibabaei, M.  (2019) Metabarcoding of storage ethanol vs. conventional morphometric identification in relation to the use of stream macroinvertebrates as ecological indicators in forest management.
+Ecological Indicators, 101: 173-184.  https://www.sciencedirect.com/science/article/pii/S1470160X19300147

 ## Overview